-Up until October 2019 Odense Waste Management have only collected residual waste, paper and small cardboard at the households, but in the present system the collection of household waste is expanded to include the collection of glass, metal and food waste.
+Odense Waste Management collects residual waste, paper and small cardboard at the households, but in the present system the collection of household waste is expanded to include the collection of glass, metal, food waste, plastics and food & beverages cartons.
 This makes it easier for the individual household to dispose more types of waste for recycling - and consequently take better care of the environment by recycling more ressources from the waste.

 8 types of waste are collected

 Most single-family households has a 2 x 240 L bins, each with 2 compartments:

 - 1 recycling bin for paper & small cardboard in one compartment and metal & glass in the other compartment

-- 1 food and residual waste bin where food waste is put in one compartment and residual waste in the other compartment.
+- 1 food and residual waste bin, where food waste is put in one compartment and residual waste is put in the other compartment.

 At apartments, housing associations and other places with shared waste facilities the bins might have other shapes, sizes and designs, but the way we sort waste will be the same for everyone.

 How to sort

 In the present system we collect more types of waste at the household.
 Read the sorting guide below the picture.

 - Rice, pasta and cheese